tarwn/lessthandot-hugo/blogs/content/posts/2009-11-12-best-practice-coding-sql-server-triggers.md

 10	2009-11-12 14:53:51.870
 11	2009-11-12 14:53:51.870</pre>

 So what is worse in this case?
-The error message or the fact that the code didn&#8217;t blow up but that the insert wasn&#8217;t working correctly?
-I&#8217;ll take an error message any time over the other problem.
+The error message or the fact that the code didn't blow up but that the insert wasn't working correctly?
+I'll take an error message any time over the other problem.

 I am putting together a [SQL Server Best Programming Practices][1] wiki page, this blog post is part of it as are other posts and articles either from this site as well as from other sites.
 I am still working on the [SQL Server Best Programming Practices][1] wiki page but I encourage you to bookmark it and come back every now and then because I will be adding more content